overwolf/overwolf.github.io/docs/start/sdk-introduction.md

 ## Real world sample app

-To learn how to build an app that actually pulls in-game events, pops notifications, displays in-game overlays and more - please continue our official [sample app showcasing](sample-app-overview).
+To learn how to build an app that actually pulls in-game events, pops notifications, displays in-game overlays and more - please check out our [sample app showcasing](sample-app-overview).